kmesh-net/kmesh/docs/proposal/ebpf-observability.md

 Counts the number of connections established between a pair of IP, number of connections closed, sent_bytes, received bytes, and number of connection establishment failures.

+Send_bytes, receive_bytes and connection_establishment_failures are reported in the kernel.

+Counts the number of connections established between a pair of IP and number of connections closed will be statistics in the user space.

 ### Design Details

 sk_storage：